mbrandonw/mbrandonw.github.io/_drafts/algbera-of-predicates-and-sorting-functions.md

 ## Predicates

 This construction pops up quite a bit in computer science.
-For example, functions of the form `(A) -> Bool` are called _predicates_, and they are precisely the types of functions you give `Array`’s `filter` method in order to obtain a subset of elements satisfying the predicate:
+For example, functions of the form `(A) -> Bool` are called _predicates_, and they are precisely the functions you give to `filter` in order to obtain a subset of elements satisfying the predicate:

 ```swift
 let isEven = { $0 % 2 == 0 }